wp-plugins/bepro-listings/readme.txt

 * New Tab style and underlying js
 * Category text / label options added to admin
 * New shortcode and design added for search filter

+= 2.1.26 (Monday May 26th 2014) =

+* Fix issue where sub categories are shown multiple times
+* New filters introduced for easier template management

 == Upgrade Notice ==